MystenLabs/sui/doc/src/explore/tutorials.md

 export PLAYER_O=251CF224B6BA3A019D04B6041357C20490F7A322
 ```

-For each of these addresses, let's discover their gas objects (replace the addresses with what you see, repeat the following command for these 3 addresses):
+For each of these addresses, let's discover their gas objects for each account address:
 ```
 $ ./wallet --no-shell gas --address $ADMIN
                 Object ID                 |  Version   |  Gas Value